Editorial Style Guide

 Use athletics in all cases; never physical education

-Use title chair rather than chairman, chairwoman or chairperson.
-(Exception: title of someone from outside the University)
+Use the titlechair rather than chairman, chairwoman or chairperson.
+(Exception: title of someone from outside the university.)

-Note: Capitalize the word Chancellor in all cases when referring to Chancellor Zimpher.
-However, the word chancellor is not capitalized when used generically.
+Note: Capitalize the word Chancellor only when the title precedes her name: For example, Chancellor Stanley.
+The word chancellor is never capitalized when used generically.

 Class of 2012, Class of ’12